-Long time ago at a conference somebody explained to me (TM): ``there is a guy in our institute who looking at the shape of Fermi contour can guess whether $T_{c,\mathrm{max}}$ is high or low''; 30 years had to pass for the preliminary skepticism to get evaporated.
-Let us repeat in short the chain connecting the main ingredients of the represented theory of superconductivity of cuprate high-$T_c$ superconductors: \begin{enumerate} \item R\"{o}hler~\cite{Roehler:00,Roehler:00a} emphasized that hybridization of Cu4$s$ with conduction band leads to increasing of $T_c$. \item Pavarini \textit{et al.}~\cite{Pavarini:01} observed the famous correlation between $T_{c,\,\mathrm{max}}$ and shape of Fermi contour parameterized by $t^\prime/t$. \item LCAO analysis similar to given by Andersen \textit{et al.}~\cite{Andersen:95,Andersen:96} reveals that position of Cu4$s$ is directly related to $t^\prime/t$ parameter for optimally doped superconductors. \item The critical temperature $T_c$ is much smaller than the bandwidth allowing an effective BCS Hamiltonian to work within acceptable accuracy. \item Only the Zener $s$-$d$ exchange with antiferromagnetic Kondo sign of exchange amplitude $J_{sd}$ incorporated in the BCS approach gives explanation of the well-known $T_{c,\,\mathrm{max}}$--Fermi contour shape correlation~\cite{Pavarini:01}. \item As far as we are aware, the first and so far only theoretical explanation of this correlation for more than 20 years after its discovery meaning that a long standing puzzle has been possibly solved. \end{enumerate}
+Let us outline briefly the connection the main quantities of the represented theory of superconductivity of cuprate high-$T_c$ superconductors: \begin{enumerate} \item R\"{o}hler~\cite{Roehler:00,Roehler:00a} emphasized that the hybridization of Cu4$s$ with a conduction band leads to increasing of $T_c$. \item Pavarini \textit{et al.}~\cite{Pavarini:01} observed the celebrated correlation between $T_{c,\,\mathrm{max}}$ and the shape of the Fermi contour parameterized by $t^\prime/t$. \item The LCAO analysis is similar to the given by Andersen \textit{et al.}~\cite{Andersen:95,Andersen:96} reveals that the position of Cu4$s$ is directly related to the $t^\prime/t$ parameter for optimally doped superconductors. \item The critical temperature $T_c$ is much smaller than the bandwidth of the conduction band allowing an effective BCS Hamiltonian to hold within an acceptable accuracy. \item Only the Zener $s$-$d$ exchange with antiferromagnetic exchange amplitude $J_{sd}$ incorporated in the BCS approach gives an explanation of the well-known $T_{c,\,\mathrm{max}}$ -- Fermi contour shape correlation~\cite{Pavarini:01}. \item To the best of our knowledge the first and so far the only theoretical explanation of this correlation has been most likely solved. \end{enumerate}